mlflow/mlflow-website/website/blog/2024-08-06-langgraph-pyfunc/index.md

     run_id = run.info.run_id
 ```

-### 4 - Use the Logged Model
+## 4 - Use the Logged Model
 Now that we have successfully logged a model, we can load it and leverage it for inference.

-In the code below, we demonstrate that our chat chain chatbot functionality!
+In the code below, we demonstrate that our chain has chatbot functionality!

 ```python
 import mlflow